About

 • Is the achievement of 100% EVs feasible?
 How can we overcome challenges such as structural changes in supply/value chains and increases in upfront costs?
 Which policy instruments are available to deal with them?

-• How to ensure that the decarbonisation of road transport and the EV transition becomes an opportunity for the Global South
+• How to ensure that the decarbonization of road transport and the EV transition si also a development opportunity?

 • How to handle the transition to new mobility, including vehicle automation, in a way that is coherent with sustainable development?